smalandrey67/chefMaster/README2.md

 # fix some bugs at details page such as the icon when we have 1 more details of analyzed.
 And if we have so big text it looks no pretty nice - DONE

-# distribute types correctly
+# distribute types correctly - DONE

 # do the reusable style component for warning and errors !!

-# find out and solve problem with overflow hiddent whenver we open the modal - DONE pertially
+# find out and solve problem with overflow hiddent whenver we open the modal - DONE partially

 # create owm form element for each component wich use this